Clojure MCP: REPL-Driven Development with AI Assistance

 ```

-**Note**: When using `-X` invocation, string values need to be properly quoted for the shell, hence `'"value"'` syntax for strings.
+**Note**: String values need to be properly quoted for the shell, hence `'"value"'` syntax for strings.

 ## ⚙️ Configuration